francisco-melchior/tico-radio-finder/README.md

     Licença

-Este projeto está sob a licença MIT.
-Sinta-se à vontade para contribuir!
+"Este projeto está sob a licença GNU GPLv3.
+Sinta-se à vontade para contribuir!"